ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 **Miscellaneous**

-- Removed reserved fields from proto files and renumbered the existing fields
+- Removed reserved fields from Proto files and renumbered the existing fields
 - Added generic dynamically resized ring buffer
 - Updated gRPC version to `v1.49.0` to fix non-deterministic errors reported in the `rpcchainvm`
 - Removed `--signature-verification-enabled` flag